memgraph/rsmgclient/README.md

 [![](https://github.com/memgraph/rsmgclient/workflows/CI/badge.svg)](https://github.com/memgraph/rsmgclient/actions)

-`rsmgclient` is [Memgraph](https://memgraph.com/) database adapter for Rust programming language. `rsmgclient` crate is the current implementation of the adapter.
+`rsmgclient` is a [Memgraph](https://memgraph.com/) database adapter for Rust programming language.
+The `rsmgclient` crate is the current implementation of the adapter.
 It is implemented as a wrapper around [mgclient](https://github.com/memgraph/mgclient), the official Memgraph C/C++ client library.